BCDA-APS/bluesky_training/docs/source/instrument/_install_new_instrument.rst

    </pre>

 The installer program takes care of initializing a local git repository in the ``bluesky`` folder.
-Further instructions are provided `below <https://bcda-aps.github.io/bluesky_training/instrument/_install_new_instrument.html#start-version-control>`_ to create a remote reposititory.
+Further instructions are provided :ref:`below <start_vc>` to create a remote reposititory.

 Activate the bluesky conda environment